Core Concepts

 Section titled “Deliveries”A delivery represents a single campaign message sent to one recipient.
 Each delivery tracks:

-- Status — Whether the recipient has acknowledged, missed, or failed to receive the message
+- Status — Whether the message was delivered, acknowledged, missed, or failed

-- Timestamps — When the notification was sent, read, and acknowledged
+- Timestamps — When the notification was sent, delivered, and acknowledged

 - Actions — What the recipient did (e.g., acknowledged via the ACK button)